Khaingz/Solidity-Smart-Contract--Joint-saving-account/README.md

 This project leverages Remix IDE to build and test smart contracts that are created in Solidity.
 Using the web version of Remix IDE, there is no need to install any software.

--Remix IDE - Open source application for developing, deploying, and administering smart contracts that run in Ethereum-based blockchains.
+- Remix IDE - Open source application for developing, deploying, and administering smart contracts that run in Ethereum-based blockchains.

-# Contributors
+# Contributor

 Khaing Thwe